 A computer’s CPU plays an integral part in its overall “health” and performance.
 It works non-stop, throughout its lifetime, to ensure the device runs at peak performance levels.
 And, over time, the overworking of this core part can result in the deterioration of its performance which is directly reflected in the computer’s overall performance.
-It becomes increasingly, maddeningly slow and (if it remains uncorrected) which could lead to a complete crash.
+It becomes increasingly, maddeningly slow, and (if it remains uncorrected) which could lead to a complete crash.

-Therefore, it is advised that a CPU benchmark test be carried out on regular schedule.
+Therefore, it is advised that a CPU benchmark test be carried out on a regular schedule.
 The test, which can be done singularly or as part of an overall hardware performance evaluation, helps determine the current health status of the CPU.

 What is a CPU benchmark test?